ehabsmh/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Program 07: prints the lowercase alphabet in reverse, followed by a new line.

 Program 08: prints all the numbers of base 16 in lowercase, followed by a new line.

+Program 09: prints all possible combinations of single-digit numbers.